 Runtime: 99 minutes

-This is the first film to showcase Jim Carrey’s acting talents beyond the traditional slapstick comedy.
+Jim Carrey really stretched his acting talents beyond his traditional slapstick comedy in Eternal Sunshine of the Spotless Mind.
 He stars as Joel alongside Kate Winslet as Clementine.
 The couple decide to erase each other from their memories.
 Combining a non-linear narrative with psychological and sci-fi elements, the film explores what romantic love really means and the nature of one’s memories of it.
 Considered by many to be one of the best films ever made, and certainly among the best of this century, the film took home an Academy Award for Best Original Screenplay while Winslet was nominated for Best Actress.
 The movie has since developed a cult following and remains one of Carrey’s crowning achievements.

 Rotten Tomatoes: 93%